Jeremy Clements: 2007

-Clements did not return to the NASCAR Xfinity Series again until 2007 when Clements signed with McGill Motorsports to run the last five races of the season in their No. 36 Chevrolet.
+Clements did not return to the NASCAR Busch Series again until 2007, when Clements signed with McGill Motorsports to run the last five races of the season in their No. 36 Chevrolet.
 He only finished two races and had a best finish of 23rd at Charlotte Motor Speedway.

 2008

 In 2008, Clements attempted four races for his family-owned No. 50 team.
 He qualified for two of them, earning finishes of 22nd and 30th.
 During these two years, he also spent time practicing and qualifying cars for Joe Gibbs Racing in races that conflicted with the NASCAR Sprint Cup Series schedule.

 2009

-For 2009, Clements increased his focus on the Xfinity Series, attempting thirteen races and making twelve.
+For 2009, Clements increased his focus on the Nationwide Series, attempting thirteen races and making twelve.
 He ran six races in his family-owned No. 50 with a best finish of sixteenth.
 Shortly before the October race at Kansas Speedway, Clements and sponsor Saxon Group joined forces with JD Motorsports to finish out the season in the No. 0 Chevrolet.
 In his second race with JD, he finished a then-career best twelfth at Auto Club Speedway.